letscontrolit/ESPEasy/docs/source/Interfaces/Interfaces.rst

 Selection of the RX and TX  pins is required.

-The Modbus RTU devices are connected to the selected serial interface via a RS485 converter.
-The converter has a DE (Driver Enable) pin that can be controlled by the ESP board to switch between sending and receiving data.
-The DE pin can be configured here.
+If the RS485 converter has a DE (Driver Enable) pin to be controlled by the ESP board it shall be configured here.
 If the converter has an automatic DE function, this can be set to "-None-".

 The Baud rate for the Modbus RTU communication shall be set.
 The default value is 9600 baud, but it can be set to other values as required by the connected devices.